v-adhithyan/365DaysOfCode/README.md

 ## day 45 (Feb 14, 2019)
   Fixed a production error in my india elections project where db insert was getting timed out, due to which 500 was thrown.

 ## day 46 (Feb 15, 2019)
   Modified the code to show sentiment data in percentage for my india elections project.

 ## day 47 (Feb 16, 2019)
   Added terms and conditions page to my india-elections project.

+## day 48 (Feb 17, 2019)
+  Started redesign of my AutoLogout (chrome extension) UI.

+## day 49 (Feb 18, 2019)
+  Learnt about python itertools and it's application.
+Tried out some functions from itertools.